-The general and encompassing need for establishing enabling environments was highlighted by many stakeholders in Phase I; including the importance of creating environments inducive to investment through supportive policies, regulations, and legislation.
-Phase I also focused on developing a set of policy options aimed at fostering enabling environments, including deploying infrastructure; increasing usability; enabling users (e.g. through ICT literacy and training tools); and ensuring affordability.
+Many stakeholders highlighted the general and encompassing need for establishing enabling environments in Phase I, including the importance of creating environments conducive to investment through supportive policies, regulations, and legislation.
+Phase I also focused on developing a set of policy options aimed at fostering enabling environments, including deploying infrastructure, increasing usability, enabling users (e.g., through ICT and media literacy, as well as training tools), and ensuring affordability.

 In terms of deploying infrastructure, key findings from Phase I include that more investment in and partnerships to support infrastructure development is vital and a key driver for socio-economic growth and sustainable development.
-Priorities highlighted include the continued deployment of Internet Exchange Points (IXPs) to decrease costs and stimulate further development in local ecosystems (see the IGF BPF on IXPs for more information); along with the need to support the transition to Internet Protocol version 6 (IPv6) to ensure sustainable Internet expansion (see the IGF BPF on IPv6 for more information).
-Another important dimension highlighted in Phase I was the need to improve the use of universal service and access funds (USFs) for enabling Internet access through (regulatory) provisions for network expansion, the support of public access facilities (discussed in more detail below), and explicitly ensuring women and marginalised communities' access (among other things).
+Priorities highlighted include the continued deployment of Internet exchange points (IXPs) to decrease costs and stimulate further development in local ecosystems (see the IGF BPF on IXPs for more information), along with the need to support the transition to Internet Protocol version 6 (IPv6) to ensure sustainable Internet expansion (see the IGF BPF on IPv6 for more information).
+Another important dimension highlighted in Phase I was the need to improve the use of universal service and access funds (USFs) for enabling Internet access through

+(regulatory) provisions for network expansion, the support of public access facilities (discussed in more detail below), and (among other things) explicitly ensuring access among women and marginalised communities.

-Phase I also emphasised the need to increase usability to ensure that people can actually benefit from Internet access.
-Contributors noted the importance of ensuring the availability of relevant content and applications that people can actually use, also in local languages and with content relevant to local contexts; emphasizing accessibility for people with disabilities; and ensuring that local media support the need for local content.
+Phase I also emphasised the need to increase usability to ensure that people can truly benefit from Internet access.
+Contributors noted the importance of ensuring the availability of relevant content and applications that people can actually use, which is also available in local languages, and with content relevant to local contexts; emphasizing accessibility for people with disabilities; and ensuring that local media support the need for local content.

-The need to increase usability is closely linked to the need to enable users, and was also highlighted in Phase I. Not only do people need to be able to retrieve, produce and distribute information over the Internet, but they need to do so in a way that protects and promotes their human rights online, enables them to become digital citizens in an inclusive manner, and expands and empowers them through user literacy efforts.
-The need for promoting and enabling the youth, people with disabilities, and the elderly was also stressed in this context.
+The need to increase usability is closely linked to the need to enable and empower users, and was also highlighted in Phase I. Not only do people need to be able to retrieve, produce and distribute information over the Internet, but they also need to do so in a way that protects and promotes their human rights online, enables them to become digital citizens in an inclusive manner, and expands and empowers them through dedicated user literacy efforts.
+The need to promote and enable the youth, people with disabilities, and the elderly was also stressed in this context.

-Cost was identified as one of the most significant barriers to connecting the next billion Internet users by stakeholders, making the importance of ensuring affordability a key recommendation of Phase I. Contributions to Phase I highlighted the importance of more collaboration and targeted partnerships to bring down costs; along with the need for innovative policies and methods to bridge various digital divides.
+Cost was identified as one of the most significant barriers to connecting the next billion Internet users by stakeholders, making the importance of ensuring affordability a key recommendation of Phase I. Contributions to Phase I highlighted the importance of more collaboration and targeted partnerships to bring down costs, along with the need for innovative policies and methods to bridge various digital divides.

 Contributors also generally stressed the need for multistakeholder collaboration to address and achieve forward-looking connectivity goals.
 Access, contributors noted, should be universal, equitable, secure, affordable, of high quality, and supportive and reflective of human rights.
-For this reason, many contributors emphasised the need to support groups that may experience access challenges more profoundly or differently than others, including women, the youth, elderly people, disabled people, cultural minority groups, and various other minorities.
+For this reason, many contributors emphasised the need to support groups that may experience access challenges more profoundly or differently than others, including women, youth, elderly people, disabled people, cultural minority groups, and various other minorities.

 The compilation output document from Phase I was presented and discussed during a main session at IGF 2015 in João Pessoa, Brazil, on 11 November 2015.
-During the session, the compilation received broad approval from the IGF community and it was suggested that the document would not only be shared with relevant organizations and processes working on related issues; but that this intersessional activity would also continue in 2016.
+During the session, the compilation received broad approval from the IGF community and it was suggested that the document should not only be shared with relevant organizations and processes working on related issues, but that this intersessional activity should continue in 2016.